 It’s easy to pay for food, stays and souvenirs with your credit card in Hungary.
 Especially if you have Visa or Mastercard.
 American Express and Discover are less popular, but some merchants may accept these cards.
-To save money, carry a credit card without foreign transaction fees and always decline to pay in US dollars if offered.
+To save money, carry a travel credit card without foreign transaction fees and always decline to pay in US dollars if offered.

 If you’ll need to withdraw Hungarian forint, consider a debit card to avoid cash advance fees and the high APR that comes with typical credit cards.